-The following discussion assumes that our general partner maintains its 1.6% general partner interest, that there are no arrearages on common units and that our general partner continues to own the incentive distribution rights.
+The following discussion assumes that our general partner maintains its 1.3% general partner interest and that our general partner continues to own the incentive distribution rights.

-If for any quarter:

-- we have distributed available cash from operating surplus to the common and subordinated unitholders in an amount equal to the minimum quarterly distribution; and - we have distributed available cash from operating surplus on outstanding common units in an amount necessary to eliminate any cumulative arrearages in payment of the minimum quarterly distribution;

-then, our partnership agreement requires that we distribute any additional available cash from operating surplus for that quarter among the unitholders and the general partner in the following manner:
+If for any quarter we have distributed available cash from operating surplus to the common unitholders in an amount equal to the minimum quarterly distribution, then, our partnership agreement requires that we distribute any additional available cash from operating surplus for that quarter among the unitholders and the general partner in the following manner:

-• first, 98.4% to all unitholders, pro rata, and 1.6% to our general partner, until each unitholder receives a total of \$0.4888 per unit for that quarter (the "first target distribution");

-- second, 85.4% to all unitholders, pro rata, and 14.6% to our general partner, until each unitholder receives a total of \$0.5313 per unit for that quarter (the "second target distribution"); - third, 75.4% to all unitholders, pro rata, and 24.6% to our general partner, until each unitholder receives a total of \$0.6375 per unit for that quarter (the "third target distribution"); and - thereafter, 50.4% to all unitholders, pro rata, and 49.6% to our general partner.
+- first, 98.7% to all unitholders, pro rata, and 1.3% to our general partner, until each unitholder receives a total of \$0.4888 per unit for that quarter (the "first target distribution"); - second, 85.7% to all unitholders, pro rata, and 14.3% to our general partner, until each unitholder receives a total of \$0.5313 per unit for that quarter (the "second target distribution"); - third, 75.7% to all unitholders, pro rata, and 24.3% to our general partner, until each unitholder receives a total of \$0.6375 per unit for that quarter (the "third target distribution"); and - thereafter, 50.7% to all unitholders, pro rata, and 49.3% to our general partner.